© 2015 Lynn Abbott

-But Abba sent Saul a valuable object lesson through a disciple named Ananias.
-Of course, when the Lord first told Ananias to visit Saul, Ananias balked.
+In fact, Abba sent Saul a valuable object lesson through a disciple named Ananias.
+Of course, when the Lord first told Ananias to visit Saul, Ananias balked, (Acts 9:13-14).

 Was Paul still zealous for his heavenly Father?
 You betcha.

 But Paul spoke gently and humbly.
-The Holy Spirit had transformed the once hardened legalist into ambassador of God’s love and forgiveness.
+The Holy Spirit had transformed the once hardened legalist into an ambassador of the gospel of Christ.

 And Paul wrote, “Let your speech always be with grace, seasoned, as it were, with salt, so that you may know how you should respond to each person,” (I Thessalonians 4:6).

-And I read in the book of Titus that I am to follow their example: “showing every consideration for all men.
+In the book of Titus, the former legalist wrote “showing every consideration for all men.
 For we also once were foolish ourselves… but when the kindness of God our Savior and His love for mankind appeared, He saved us, not on the basis of deeds which we have done in righteousness, but according to His mercy…”

-And Abba used their testimony to transform lives.
+And Abba used Paul’s testimony to transform lives.

 Grace like rain.
 In the marketplace.